 Lagrange Park, IL Nursing Home Attorneys

-Years of providing legal counsel to the families of senior citizens of Illinois, provides the nursing home attorneys of Rosenfeld Injury Lawyers with the experience and know-how to tackle any problems of negligence and abuse that may occur during a citizens stay in an Illinois rehabilitation center.
+Years of providing legal counsel to the families of senior citizens of Illinois, provides the nursing home attorneys of Rosenfeld Injury Lawyers LLC with the experience and know-how to tackle any problems of negligence and abuse that may occur during a citizens stay in an Illinois rehabilitation center.
 Our health care lawyers are experienced in handling lawsuits that are in the following categories:

 - Bed Sores / Pressure Pores

 - Wrongful Death

 - Errors in Mediation